 College Basketball FAQ

-I like a lot of teams, where should I start?
+I like a lot of college basketball teams, where should I start?

 The easiest thing to do is to pick one team, and one conference to research and not try to focus on 30 different teams.
 However, do not rely on that one team because it is your favorite.
 This will help your research, but that team is not out there playing for you and your money.